CAD97/rfcs/text/0000-fn-pin-put.md

-- Exact naming of `trait FnPinMut`. `FnPinMut` was chosen for this RFC as an obvious but somewhat flawed name. `Coroutine` or `Semicoroutine` would also be a good fit for this concept. `Generator` should be reserved for the `GeneratorState`-returning trait for the purpose of semantics, just as `Iterator` is distinct from `FnMut() -> Item`.
+- Exact naming of `trait FnPinMut`. `FnPinMut` was chosen for this RFC as an obvious but somewhat flawed name. `Coroutine` or `Semicoroutine` would also be a good fit for this concept.
-- The exact signiture of `trait Generator`.
-This RFC suggests potential signatures, but is focused on the `FnPinMut` foundation layer instead.
+- The exact fate of `trait Generator`.
+This RFC suggests focuses on the `FnPinMut` foundation layer instead. `trait Generator` is still a usefull abstraction boundary, just like `Iterator` is distinct from `FnMut() -> Item`.

-- What parts of the design do you expect to resolve through the RFC process before this gets merged?
+- Lifetimes, lifetimes, lifetimes!
-- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
+  - Passing in single-yield lifetimes!
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+  - Yielding references to closure state!

 # Future possibilities
 [future-possibilities]: #future-possibilities